Goal 6: Clean Water and Sanitation

 Although access to safe drinking water is increasing 2 billion people are without such services, and the UN estimates that the current pace of progress needs to quadruple to meet the target in 2030 of universal access.
 Based on the current trends, 1.6 billion will still be without such services in 2030.

-Regionally, the situation is most pressing in Sub-Saharan Africa, where only 1 of 3 have access to safely managed drinking water services.
+Regionally, the situation is most pressing in Sub-Saharan Africa, where only 1 of 3 has access to safely managed drinking water services.

 By 2030, achieve access to adequate and equitable sanitation and hygiene for all and end open defecation, paying special attention to the needs of women and girls and those in vulnerable situations

 |6.2.1||Proportion of population using (a) safely managed sanitation services and (b) a hand-washing facility with soap and water|

 The share of the world population using safely managed sanitation services and hand-washing facilities has increased steadily over the past two decades.
 Yet, currently just over half of the world's population has access to safely managed sanitation services.
 Such services are defined by the UN as: